arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 	}
 	````

-	> **Note:** Another difference when comparing with the scale-up rule is that the time period to scale-down an instance is 1 hour.
+	> **Note:** Another difference when comparing with the scale-up rule is that the time period to scale down an instance is 1 hour.

 5. Save the template and go back to **PowerShell**.